 Work in Process

-This indicates that work in process speaks more of the inventory side of things, whereas work in progress involves the construction of long-term costs as well.
-To lower work in process costs, manufacturers need to play smart and make their raw material purchases from the most affordable vendors.
-Also, they need to hire labor for the production shifts at competitive rates and minimize overhead costs as much as possible.
-The final per-unit price can only be determined if manufacturers know the exact level of output from the resources applied.
+The final per-unit price can only be determined if manufacturers know the exact output level from the resources applied.
 In short, whatever is consumed on the factory floor to produce goods, such as the direct cost of raw material, direct costs of labor, and factory overheads for the production period.
-This will give an exact per unit cost.
+It will give an exact per-unit cost.
 The formula for calculating Work in Process is:

 Work In Progress

 Work in progress involves the construction of long-term assets that will be used to produce goods that are not yet completed.
-Until the time construction work is completed and the facility starts to manufacture goods itself, the amount spent on partially completed construction of long-term assets would fall under work in progress.
-In the balance sheet, the amount spent will be treated in long-term assets under the plant and equipment section.
-When construction wraps up, it will no longer be treated as a work in progress.
-Depreciation of long-term assets starts as soon as the whole building and infrastructure is operational and starts to produce goods.
+Until construction work is completed and the facility starts to manufacture goods, the amount spent on partially completed construction of long-term assets would fall under work in progress.

 Cost Saving Benefits

 The key cost-saving benefits of work in process and work in progress are efficiency, accuracy, traceability, and productivity.
-Every production house strives to minimize the work in the process due to a lack of production or manufacturing knowledge and awareness.
+Every production house strives to minimize the work due to a lack of production or manufacturing knowledge and awareness.
 Businesses cannot survive for long if the per-unit price of goods is only based on vague assumptions and mere guesses.
-Knowing the actual price of the manufactured product is essential for setting the correct price of the product with markup.
-For example, if you can determine the exact per-unit price of the product to be $5 and if you expect to sell the product directly to the retailers for $7, which means a markup of $2, you will know exactly how much profit you are earning by selling each unit.
+Knowing the actual price of the manufactured product is essential for setting the correct price with markup.

+For example, if you can determine the exact per-unit cost of the product to be $5 and if you expect to sell the product directly to the retailers for $7, which means a markup of $2, you will know exactly how much profit you are earning by selling each unit.

 Work In Progress—Done Right!